HomePage SiteMap & OverView ASA Views

 • John Polkinghorne describes Cross-Traffic Between Science and Theology (29 k + 1k, PSCF)

-This question by Morris illustrates young-earth claims, which are examined in the following section, challenging the reliability of old-earth interpretations of nature in historical sciences.
-But proponents of an old earth challenge the reliability of young-earth interpretations of scripture.
-In each case, one group claims "we have overwhelming support for our interpretation (of either nature or scripture) so we KNOW how old the earth is," but the other group says "we don't think your confidence is justified."
+Here are two perspectives on the two books: young-earthers challenge old-earth interpretations of nature, and old earthers challenge young-earth interpretations of scripture.
+Each group says "we have overwhelming support for our interpretation (of either nature or scripture) so we KNOW how old the earth is," but the other group says "we don't think your confidence is justified."

 Historical Science — Can it produce reliable conclusions?